NVIDIA/nvcomp/README.md

 Example benchmarking results and a brief description of each algorithm are available on the [nvCOMP Developer Page](https://developer.nvidia.com/nvcomp).

 From version 2.3 onwards, the compression / decompression source code will not be released.
-We'll continue to maintain this Github for documentation and code sample purposes.

-## Version 2.4 Release

-This minor release of nvCOMP completes support for zStandard compression (https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md)

-This release also includes the following:
-  - Early Access Linux SBSA binaries.
-  - GDeflate high-compression mode up to 2x faster.
-  - ZSTD decompression up to 1.2x faster.
-  - Deflate decompression up to 1.5x faster.
-  - ANS compression improvements based on strong scaling allows for up to 7x higher compression and decompression throughput for files on the order of a few MB in size.
-Decompression throughput is improved by at least 20% on all tested files.

 ## Known issues
-* Cascaded, GDeflate, zStandard, Deflate and Bitcomp decompressors can only operate on valid input data (data that was compressed using the same compressor).
+* Cascaded, GDeflate, zStandard, Deflate, Gzip and Bitcomp decompressors can only operate on valid input data (data that was compressed using the same compressor).
 Other decompressors can sometimes detect errors in the compressed stream.
 * Cascaded, zStandard and Bitcomp batched decompression C APIs cannot currently accept nullptr for actual_decompressed_bytes or device_statuses values.
-Deflate cannot accept nullptr for device_statuses values.
+Deflate and Gzip cannot accept nullptr for device_statuses values.
 * The Bitcomp low-level batched decompression function is not fully asynchronous.
-* HLIF is not available for Deflate or zStandard
+* The high-level interface is not available for Deflate, zStandard or Gzip.
+* Gzip low-level interface only provides decompression.

 ## Download
 * You can download the appropriate built binary packages from the [nvCOMP Developer Page](https://developer.nvidia.com/nvcomp)
-* For linux, choose the package that corresponds to your CUDA toolkit version
+* Choose the package that corresponds to your CUDA toolkit version, operating system, and arch
-* For Windows, CUDA toolkit 11.7 is required
-* On linux, the package includes
+* For example, on linux, the package includes
 ```
 include/
   nvcomp/ #nvcomp API headers